zaidalyafeai/curator/README.md

 > [!TIP]
 > Make sure to set your API keys as environment variables for the model you are calling.
-For example running `export OPENAI_API_KEY=sk-...` and `export ANTHROPIC_API_KEY=ant-...` will allow you to run the previous to examples.
+For example running `export OPENAI_API_KEY=sk-...` and `export ANTHROPIC_API_KEY=ant-...` will allow you to run the previous two examples.
 A full list of supported models and their API keys environment variable names can be found [in the litellm docs](https://docs.litellm.ai/docs/providers).

 ### Using structured outputs